JOIN US AT THE 2019

-The Great Lakes Stewardship Initiative invites you to join us for the 6th annual Place-Based Education Conference.
-Come experience a three day conference designed to inspire and support a community of educators around the power of place-based learning.
+The Great Lakes Stewardship Initiative invites you to join us for the 7th Place-Based Education Conference.
+Come experience a three-day conference designed to inspire and support a community of educators around the power of place-based learning.

 Place-based education transforms how teachers teach and how students learn by expanding classrooms to include a community’s organizations, history, and natural features.
 Investing in place helps youth engage in meaningful learning and civic life, provides vital support for teachers, and strengthens communities.

 This national conference is for K-12 educators and students, university faculty and students, non-formal educators, community organizations, business leaders, and policy makers.

 “I came all the way from Wyoming for this conference and it did not disappoint!
 It was a wonderful opportunity to learn about inspiring work and meet and share ideas with educators who really understand place-based education.
 The keynote and lens on equity were really thought-provoking and have impacted my own educational practice and research.”Kevin Krasnow, Ph.D.
 Graduate and Research Faculty

 Dr. Mona Hanna-Attisha

 Flint-based pediatrician and author of the bestselling book What the Eyes Don’t See: A Story of Crisis, Resistance, and Hope in an American City.
 Full bio.